New! Check out our recent article on the highest minimum wages in 2020.

 Lowest Minimum Wage Rates in the U.S.

-In 2019, these states had no minimum wage at all:
+In 2019, these states had no standard rate at all:

 - South Carolina

 Workers in these states nonetheless receive some protection.
-They are entitled to the federal minimum wage of $7.25 or $2.13 for tipped workers.
-Some states, like Virginia, tie their minimum wage to the federal rate as a matter of course.
+They are entitled to the federal rate of $7.25 or $2.13 for tipped workers.
+Some states, like Virginia, tie their rate to the federal rate as a matter of course.

-In some states, however, the minimum wage rate is lower than the federal rate.
+In some states, however, the rate is lower than the federal rate.
 Workers who are not subject to the federal rate may be paid this lower minimum.
-In Georgia, for example, the state minimum wage is $5.15.
+In Georgia, for example, the state rate is $5.15.